J.D. Fox Micro Resource Center

 System Requirements

-Except for the Microsoft test, all the links on this page require Adobe Flash to run on a desktop or laptop computer.
+All the links on this page require Adobe Flash to run on a desktop or laptop computer.
 You can read about and download Flash in the Website Media and Interactivity section.

 Connection Type Considerations

-If you are on a very high-speed connection (over 10 Mbps), use the Broadband Reports link below and select the Java-based test (you can read about and then download Java here if you don't have it already).
+If you are on a very high-speed connection (over 10 Mbps), use the Broadband Reports link below and select the Java-based test (you can read about and then download Java if you don't have it already).

 If you are testing from a phone or tablet connected to a cellular carrier, you should use the Broadband Reports link, and select the appropriate option.